 In the page we have a picture of a cat, illustrating an article on cats'

-well-known judgemental behavior.
-A screen reader will announces this image using
+well-known judgmental behavior.
+A screen reader will announce this image using

 its literal name,